 People with the symptoms of dengue fever should seek a medical opinion as quickly as possible.
-Dengue fever is diagnosed with a series of blood tests used to identify the virus itself, the immune reaction to the infection and other effects the infection may have on the body (such as reduced blood clotting).
+Dengue fever is diagnosed with a series of blood tests used to identify the virus itself, the immune reaction to the infection and other effects the infection may have on the body, such as reduced blood clotting.

 Dengue fever treatment

 If dengue fever is suspected, medical attention should be sought immediately.
 Doctors will generally prescribe rest and plenty of fluids to help support the body in combating the infection.
-If symptoms of dengue fever persist or if a person is unwell for longer than three days, urgent medical attention should be sought to avoid the risk of complications.

 There is currently no effective vaccine or specific medication to treat dengue fever.
 Pain relievers containing acetaminophen (paracetamol) can be used to manage some of the symptoms (mainly body pain and headache), but aspirin, ibuprofen and any other anti-inflammatory medication – which can worsen bleeding – should be avoided.